rrwiyatn/rrwiyatn.github.io/_pages/design.md

 This project extends the Assembly system into a table, shifting from a compact object to a structure defined by span.
 The same modular components and exposed connectors concepts are retained, but reorganized to manage lateral stability over a longer distance.

-The table is composed of modular elements that form a rigid frame across a longer distance.
-Internal members reinforce the span and distribute loads between the legs, while visible connectors continue to articulate how each part is joined.
-These connectors serve both as alignment features and external reinforcement, remaining intentionally exposed as part of the object’s visual language.

 A continuous band beneath the tabletop concentrates the primary structure, while vertical members transfer load between the surface and the base.
 Diagonal supports and X-bracing are introduced at the outer bays to resist lateral movement, stabilizing the frame without enclosing it.
-Connectors remain visible and consistent across the system, functioning as both alignment features and external reinforcement.

 The tabletop contrasts the open frame with a more resolved surface.
 A thickened perimeter integrates drawers, while the recessed center reduces visual mass.
 Cutout openings eliminate additional hardware and maintain consistency with the assembly language.